aydinnyunus/WifiPassword-Stealer/README.md

 ## USAGE

-•**Create Temp Mail and Create an account on "https://mailtrap.io/" using a temp mail.**
+•**Create an account on "https://mailtrap.io/" using a temp mail.**

 ![github-small](/images/dene.png)